Cub Run in Fairfax County, "bankfull" but not flooding after Tropical Storm Lee in September, 2011

 Moving the house away from the flood reduces the risk of damage.
-On the opposite side of Virginia, the entire town of Grundy in Buchanan County was moved to the other side of the Levisa River.
-The Federal government and Virginia Department of Transportation (VDT) jointly financed a large percentage of the $28 million cost of creating a new townsite above the 1977 flood elevation, and rebuilding US 460 to serve as serve as a levee to provide flood protection .
-The project reduced the threat of future property damages from major floods each decade by moving Grundy both vertically and horizontally, rather than by controlling the water.
+On the opposite side of Virginia, the entire town of Grundy in Buchanan County was moved to the other side of the Levisa River, after a major flood in 1977 killed three people.
+The project reduced the threat of future property damage from major floods by moving Grundy both vertically and horizontally out of the flood zone, in addition to creating a levee to control the water.

 Source: US Geological Survey, Fletcher 7.5x7.5 topographic quad (2010)

 (NOTE: a stretch of the Roanoke River between Smith Mountain Lake and Clarksville is also called the Staunton River)